 Next to downloading offline maps, preparing information material about your destination is the most important preparatory step you should take before going on your trip!
 Apps can help you discover attractions close to your route, but it can take a while to track them down and load them onto your phone.
 You won’t want to waste that time while traveling!

 My road trip took me through Washington, Oregon, and California.
 My objective was to go hiking and see a few cities and friends along the way.
-To help me out with travel tips, I downloaded the official Washington State Parks Guide from the ParksByNature Network (they have many more guides), the CalParks app [No Longer Available], and several mobile city guides [No Longer Available] from TripAdvisor.
+To help me out with travel tips, I downloaded the official Washington State Parks Guide [No Longer Available] from the ParksByNature Network (they have many more guides), the CalParks app [No Longer Available], and several mobile city guides [No Longer Available] from TripAdvisor.

 CalParks, the official California State Parks Foundation app created in cooperation with EveryTrail, turned out to be my favorite.
 You can sort the parks based on how far they are from your current location.
 Each park has its own profile, with background information, photos, a list of park features, and trips that were added by EveryTrail users.

 This app took me to several cool places, such as the beach in Manchester State Park.